nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 By default, device ID 0 is used by the UCX extensions to send/receive data between fragments.
 To override this default, the user can set environment variable `HOLOSCAN_UCX_DEVICE_ID`.

-#### 3. "Address already in use" errors in distributed applications due to the health check service.

-If the environment variable `HOLOSCAN_ENABLE_HEALTH_CHECK` is set to true or false (can use "1" or "0", "on" or "off" as well, case-insensitive), the health check service is enabled or disabled accordingly.
+#### 3. Health check service is turned off by default

+The health checker service in a distributed application is turned off by default.
+However, it can be enabled by setting the environment variable `HOLOSCAN_ENABLE_HEALTH_CHECK` to `true` (can use `1` and `on,` case-insensitive).
 If the environment variable is not set or is invalid, the default value (disabled) is used.

-In scenarios where distributed applications have both the driver and workers running on the same host with the health check service enabled, either within a Docker container or directly on the host, there's a possibility of encountering "Address already in use" errors.
-This issue can be avoided by setting the `HOLOSCAN_HEALTH_CHECK_PORT` environment variable to a different port number for the health check service.
-The default port number is `8777`.
-For example, the port number can be set to `8780` by using `export HOLOSCAN_HEALTH_CHECK_PORT=8780`.
-Alternatively, the health check service can be disabled by setting the `HOLOSCAN_ENABLE_HEALTH_CHECK` environment variable to `false`.

 #### 4. The use of the management port is unsupported on the NVIDIA IGX Orin Developer Kit.